atxsinn3r/VulnCases/README.md

 # VulnCases

-I like to write vulnerable cases, and study them from different levels, from source, static, to dynamic analysis.
+I like to write vulnerable cases, and learn the basics from different levels, from source, static, to dynamic analysis.
 Sometimes they are fun to exploit, too.

 # License